georgecctang/capstone_project_2/README.md

 Due to the large size of the file, the raw data is not uploaded in this repository.
 The data can be obtained [here](https://www.kaggle.com/c/favorita-grocery-sales-forecasting/data).

 ## Project Folders
-- notebooks contains the Jupyter notebooks that contains the codes for data cleaning, EDA, statistical inference and machine learning
+- [notebooks](https://github.com/georgecctang/capstone_project_2/tree/master/notebooks/final_report) contains the Jupyter notebooks that contains the codes for data cleaning, EDA, statistical inference and machine learning
-- reports contains the project report and presentation
+- [reports](https://github.com/georgecctang/capstone_project_2/tree/master/reports) contains the project report and presentation
-- model_outputs contains the sales predictions made by the machine learning models